Car Parking at DCU

 Student parking permit application forms are also available from the Students' Union Office on 01-884 2230.

-Parking permits remain the property of St Patrick's College, which reserves the right to withdraw, revoke or otherwise amend the permits, and the policy governing their issue, at its sole discretion.
+Parking permits remain the property of the University, which reserves the right to withdraw, revoke or otherwise amend the permits, and the policy governing their issue, at its sole discretion.
 It is the responsibility of the vehicle driver to ensure a valid in-date permit is displayed at all times, while the vehicle is on campus.
 Vehicles which do not display a valid in-date parking permit will be clamped.
 A Parking Permit does not guarantee a parking space.

 Parking spaces, where defined, are laid out so as to provide safe entry, exit, and circulation around the campus.
 Vehicles not parked in a designated area (whether displaying a permit or not) and / or causing an obstruction will be clamped.
 Vehicles parked in a manner which causes an obstruction to other vehicles or to emergency access routes or emergency exit doors, or parked on footpaths/grass areas/flower beds etc will be clamped.
 The size of a vehicle may not be suitable for some parking spaces, which may result in the vehicle being clamped.
 Vehicles parked on double yellow lines will be clamped.